ThisisErm/CageWatch/readme.md

 _________________________________________________________________
 ## Next Steps
-* As I want the app to connect to a fighter database via API.
+* As a user, I want the app to connect to a fighter database via API.
 * As a user, I want to query fighters based on specific categories (e.g. win record, knockout, submissions, team, country etc.).
 * As a user, I want to access fight footage of specific fighters.
 * As a user, I want to change the app's UI style from the settings.
 _________________________________________________________________
-## End Points

-Method	Endpoint	Description
-GET	/fighters/:id/skills	Retrieve a list of skills for a fighter GET	/fighters/:id/skills/:id	Retrieve a single skill for a fighter by ID POST	/fighters/:id/skills	Add a new skill for a fighter PATCH	/fighters/:id/skills/:id	Update a skill for a fighter by ID DELETE	/fighters/:id/skills/:id	Delete a skill for a fighter by ID